Our Guide to the Alberta Health Services

 • report a death

-You can visit the Alberta health insurance plan online portal for instructions on how to update your card.
+You can visit the Alberta health insurance plan online portal for instructions on how to update your card and services like Alberta health care change of address, phone number, and others mentioned above.

 Good to know

-How do I get my medical records in Alberta?
+How do I get my medical records under Alberta Health Care?

 You can access your Alberta health records online via the MyHealth Records platform as well as on the MyHealth Records app on your phone.

 To do so, you will need to create a MyAlberta Digital ID.
 Once created, you will need to verify your identity using your Alberta-issued driver’s licence or identification card.
-After you have completed this step, you can immediately create your MyHealth Records account and access your records (for a 90-day grace period) while waiting for a mailed verification code to complete the final step in verifying your MyAlberta Digital ID.
+After this step, you can create your MyHealth Records account and access records (for a 90-day grace period) while waiting for a mailed verification code to complete the final step in verifying your MyAlberta Digital ID.

 How do I contact AHCIP?